• Aboutus

 Credit scoring technology platform improving lending decisions with AI analytics.

-Explainability is critical to developing successful AI Credit Scoring technology and to producing understandable, auditable results from the models.
-When an organization builds explainability into its Credit Scoring Technology, model insights become decision-rational for customers and ready for use in decisions.
+Explainability is very important for developing useful AI Credit Scoring technology and for creating understandable and auditable model results.
+When an organization develops explainability into its Credit Scoring Technology, the insights from the model are rational for customers and ready for use in decisions.

-Monitoring ongoing activity is another primary feature of Credit Scoring Technology.
-The technology enables organizations to monitor how their models perform, detect when underlying economic conditions have shifted enough to cause “drift,” and prompt them to recalculate and retrain their models to maintain stable results.
+Another major component of Credit Scoring Technology is monitoring activity.
+The technology allows organizations to monitor how their models perform; identify when changes in underlying economic conditions occur, causing “drift” in the data; and alert them to update and retrain their models to produce consistent results.

-This will ensure that an organization’s use of AI Credit Scoring remains reliable over time and does not quietly fail or unfairly affect certain segments of society.
-By integrating privacy, security, and auditing into Credit Scoring Technology, organizations can establish high standards for responsible lending, making AI Credit Scoring not only more effective for risk management but also more transparent to consumers.
+This ensures that the continued reliance on AI Credit Scoring systems remains reliable over time and that users do not unknowingly allow these systems to fail or inequitably affect portions of society.
+By incorporating Privacy, Security, and Auditing into Credit Scoring Technology, organizations may develop High Standards for Responsible Lending Practices, making AI Credit Scoring not only more effective for Risk Management but also more transparent for Consumers.

 More Than Debt: The ‘Alternative Data’ That Can Unlock a Loan